 - An avocado with dented skin may be bruised and not ideal for eating.
 Avoid these avocados.

 A ripe avocado is relatively firm, but will yield to gentle pressure when squeezed gently.

 - Place the avocado in the palm of your hand.

 - Gently squeeze the avocado without applying pressure from your fingertips, as this can cause bruising.

 - If the avocado yields to firm, gentle pressure, it is ripe and ready to eat.

-- If the avocado does not yield to gentle pressure, it is “firm” and will be ripe in a couple of days.
+- When the avocado does not yield to gentle pressure, it is “firm” and will be ripe in a couple of days.

 - If the avocado feels mushy or very soft to the touch, it may be very ripe to overripe.

-If you decide to use the stem method, here is what you do.
+If you decide to use the stem method, here’s how: